-The document has been prepared by a subgroup of the GS1 UK Healthcare User Group consisting of representatives from GS1 UK, ABHI, BIVDA, NHS Trusts, AIHO, suppliers and chaired by MHRA.
+The document has been prepared by a subgroup of the GS1 UK Healthcare User Group consisting of representatives from GS1 UK, ABHI, BIVDA, NHS Trusts, AIHO, suppliers and chaired by the MHRA.
 It has been agreed by the Healthcare User Group as representing their views and it will be presented to the MHRA with a request that the recommendations are incorporated into official MHRA guidance.
-It will also to be put forward to the European Commission requesting incorporation into the European guidelines on the medical device vigilance system (MEDDEV 2.12-1) (5).